pandosme/TFLITE_1/README.md

 You can set confidence to elimiate unwanted detections in the list.

 ## Customization
 You can customize the package in name, HTML, CGI, behavior and output.
+If you are using a model with size different to 224x224, edit source/html/config/model.json

 ### Name
 The ACAP has a package name (inference) and a Nice Name (Teachable Macine).
 These names are defined in the following files